-My students absolutely love this game.
-Martina Bex has a free printable.
+My students absolutely love this, and it’s probably my favorite end of the year game (though it works anytime!).
+Martina Bex has a free printable and good explanation.
 It includes everything we want: comprehensible input, interpersonal communication, and listening.
 The printable includes detailed instructions, but here’s the gist: this is a role-playing game, in which certain students are assigned to be the Mafia, other as citizens, and some as doctors and police.
 The mafia is trying to eliminate the entire “town” before the citizens discover them and vote them out of the game.

 You have to check out Martina’s post!
 It’s a perfect way to end the year and let the students loose with everything they have learned.